tobias-barakaa/AirBnB_clone/README.md

 Write a class BaseModel that defines all common attributes/methods for other classes:

- how to use the console to interact with the AirBnB clone:
+ How to use the console to interact with the AirBnB clone:

 Launch the console by running the console.py

-Once the console is running, you can start interacting/ with the AirBnB clone by using commands.
+Once the console is running, you can start interacting with the AirBnB clone by using commands.
-To create a new instance, you can use the create/ command followed by the class name and attributes:
+To create a new instance, you can use the create command followed by the class name and attributes:

 (hbnb) create User email="ngairato@gmaile.com"